hurshd0/Cloud-GPU-Windows-Workstation-Prep-Tool/README.md

 **This tool is based on [Parsec Cloud Prep Tool](https://github.com/parsec-cloud/Parsec-Cloud-Preparation-Tool) but only for AWS and fixes bugs, and settings.**

+## TO DOs

+- Install Steam and Epic
+- ViGEmBus Setup 1.22.0 for PS4 controllers

 > It's provided as is with no warranty, or gurantee if it fails, so use it at your own risk.
 Cloud billing is your responbility do not rely on this tool.

 <div style="text-align: center;">